mediainterface/mispeechkit_4ios/README.md

 #### Quickstart

 This is a basic implementation of the miSpeechKit.
-Further information about the methods can be found here: [IRecognition](https://mediainterface.github.io/mispeechkit_4ios/documentation/mispeechkit/irecognition).
+Further information about the methods can be found here: ``IRecognition``.

-Information about the RecognitionDelegate can be found here: [IRecognitionDelegate](https://mediainterface.github.io/mispeechkit_4ios/documentation/mispeechkit/irecognitiondelegate)
+Information about the RecognitionDelegate can be found here: ``IRecognitionDelegate``

 ``` swift
 import Foundation